toodrippyethan/ETHAFR297_fto2401_A2_EthanAfrika-Peters_DJS11/README.md

-Podcast App
-Welcome to the Podcast App, a portfolio piece showcasing your skills in React and API integration.
-This project allows users to browse, explore, and listen to podcasts with various features and functionalities.

-Table of Contents
-Technology
-Data
-User Stories
+Introduction:

+Welcome to the Podcast App, a React-based web application aimed at providing an immersive podcast listening experience.
+Built using modern frontend technologies, including React and JavaScript, this project fetches podcast data from a public API to dynamically display shows, seasons, and episodes.
+Users can explore a variety of genres, sort shows alphabetically, listen to episodes, and manage their favorites seamlessly.
+By leveraging endpoints like https://podcast-api.netlify.app/, the app ensures up-to-date content and robust functionality.
+Whether you're a podcast enthusiast or new to the medium, this app offers an intuitive interface to discover and enjoy podcasts effortlessly.

-Setup Instructions
+Setup Instructions:

+To get started with the Podcast App, follow these steps:

+Clone the repository from GitHub to your local machine .
+Navigate into the project directory and install dependencies using npm install.

+Start the development server with npm start.

+Open your browser and go to http://localhost:3000 to access the application.

-Usage Examples
+Usage Example:

+Once the app is running, users can:
+Browse through a list of available shows, sorted alphabetically by default.

+Click on a show to view its details, including associated genres, seasons, and episodes.

+Listen to episodes directly within the app's integrated audio player.

+Filter shows by genre to discover podcasts in specific categories.

+Manage favorite episodes for quick access later.

+Contact Information:

 Contact Information
-Technology
-This project is built using React for the frontend, incorporating state management and data fetching mechanisms typical in modern web applications.
-While TypeScript is recommended, the project can be adapted to use JavaScript if preferred.

-Data
-The Podcast App retrieves data from a public API that provides information structured into three main units:

-SHOW: Represents a podcast series, which includes one or more seasons.
-SEASON: A collection of episodes released over a specific period within a SHOW.
-EPISODE: Corresponds to a specific audio file that users can listen to.
-Additional data includes:

-PREVIEW: Summarized information about a SHOW, often used for listing multiple podcasts.
-GENRE: Categories that can be assigned to a SHOW.
-Relationships
-Data relationships are structured such that SHOW contains SEASON(s), and SEASON contains EPISODE(s).

-Endpoints
-Data is fetched from the following endpoints:

-https://podcast-api.netlify.app/: Returns an array of PREVIEW objects. https://podcast-api.netlify.app/genre/<ID>: Returns detailed GENRE information for a specific genre ID. https://podcast-api.netlify.app/id/<ID>: Returns detailed SHOW information including embedded SEASON and EPISODE objects.
-Genre Titles
-Genres are identified by IDs and corresponding titles:

-ID	Title
-1	Personal Growth
-2	Investigative Journalism
-3	History
-4	Comedy
-5	Entertainment
-6	Business
-7	Fiction
-8	News
-9	Kids and Family
-User Stories
-The Podcast App is designed to fulfill several user stories ranging from basic browsing functionalities to more advanced features like favoriting episodes and filtering by genres.

-For detailed user stories, please refer to the DJS rubric provided in your project guidelines.

-Setup Instructions
-To run this project locally, follow these steps:

-Clone the repository from GitHub:

-bash
-Copy code
-git clone <repository_url>
-Navigate into the project directory:

-bash
-Copy code
-cd podcast-app
-Install dependencies:

-bash
-Copy code
-npm install
-Start the development server:

-bash
-Copy code
-npm start
-Open your browser and visit http://localhost:3000 to view the app.

-Usage Examples
-Here are some examples of how to use the Podcast App:

-Browse Shows: View a list of available shows sorted alphabetically.
-Listen to Episodes: Navigate through seasons and episodes to listen to podcasts.
-Filter by Genre: Filter shows based on specific genres.
-Manage Favorites: Mark favorite episodes and manage them in a dedicated favorites view.
-Contact Information
-For any questions or feedback regarding this project, feel free to reach out to:

-Name: Ethan Kyle Afrika-peters
+For any questions, suggestions, or feedback, please reach out to Ethan Kyle Afrika-peters at afrikapetersek@gmail.com
-Email: afrikapetersek@gmail.com